linii/imgsim/README.md

 - wrote a program to process output
 - analyzed and wrote evaluations for fmiq and opencv
 - collected data for fmiq and opencv
+- analyzed data for fmiq and opencv
+- wrote most of presentation

 ###### TODO:
 - pHash:
     - fix sorting function
     - evaluations
+- memory concerns
+- other filters